-1. Law enforcement authorities are to be notified and confiscated drugs shall be turned over to them.

-Criminal prosecution will occur if applicable.

-- 2. Parents are to be notified and asked to report to school as soon as possible. - 3.
-Referral to a local drug and alcohol prevention agencies, for assessment/evaluation.
-NOTE: Acceptance of referral is a condition for student continuance in school.
+- 1. Law enforcement authorities are to be notified and confiscated drugs shall be turned over to them.
+Criminal prosecution will occur if applicable. - 2.
+Parents are to be notified and asked to report to school as soon as possible. - 3.
+Referral to district approved Drug and Alcohol Support Agency NOTE: Acceptance of referral is a condition for student continuance in school.
 Additionally, student shall be required to accept and comply with all treatment recommendations. - 4.
 Suspension for ten (10) school days. - 5.
-Ten (10) page report on personal consequences of student's drug use and violation of school policy must be submitted to local drug and alcohol prevention agencies. - 6.
+Ten (10) page report on personal consequences of student's drug use and violation of school policy must be submitted to the district approved Alcohol and Drug Service. - 6.
 Student suspension from sporting events and school activities for ten (10) days after student returns from serving ten (10) day suspension.